Sachinsharmawebdev/logicguru-engine/README.md

 ## 📁 Dynamic File Loading

-Supports `useFiles` to load data from external JSON dynamically using variable interpolation like `$baseProductId`.
+Supports `useFiles` to load data from external JSON dynamically using variable interpolation like `$productFile`.

 ---